Afrikaners: Post Boer War diaspora

 In the 1890s, some Boers trekked into Mashonaland, where they were concentrated at the town of Enkeldoorn, now Chivhu.
 After the second Boer War, more Boers left South Africa.
 Starting in 1902 to 1908 a large group of around 650 Afrikaners emigrated to the Patagonia region of Argentina, under the leadership Louis Baumann and the Italian Camillo Ricchiardi (most notably to the towns of Comodoro Rivadavia and Sarmiento), choosing to settle there due to its similarity to the Karoo region of South Africa.

 Another group emigrated to British-ruled Kenya, from where most returned to South Africa during the 1930s as a result of warfare there amongst indigenous people.
 A third group, under the leadership of General Ben Viljoen, emigrated to Chihuahua in northern Mexico and to the states of Arizona, California, New Mexico and Texas in the south-western US.
 Others migrated to other parts of Africa, including German East Africa (present day Tanzania, mostly near Arusha).

-Brazil is the country in Latin America with the largest community of White Afrikaners and White Boers, they mostly live in Southeastern Brazil, the most populous area of the country.
+Brazil is the country in Latin America with the largest community of Afrikaners, they mostly live in Southeastern Brazil, the most populous area of the country.
 In 2020, they numbered 2,895 people.

 A relatively large group of Boers settled in Kenya.
 The first wave of migrants consisted of individual families, followed by larger multiple-family treks.
 Some had arrived by 1904, as documented by the caption of a newspaper photograph noting a tent town for "some of the early settlers from South Africa" on what became the campus of the University of Nairobi.
 Probably the first to arrive was W.J. van Breda (1903), followed by John de Waal and Frans Arnoldi at Nakuru (1906).
 Jannie De Beer's family resided at Athi River, while Ignatius Gouws resided at Solai.